Advanced Energy Systems Lab

 The ME310 Design Team Development Loft

-Globally distributed product development teams working on corporate partner projects are assigned a desktop design station with internet video studio support.
+Globally distributed product development teams working on corporate projects are assigned a desktop design station with internet video studio support.

 Mechanical Testing Lab